-Conducted eight meetings in 2020 with 100% attendance Jon Erik Reinhardsen Pieter Cornelis Knook (Chair) (Member) Jørgen Kildahl Anita Steine (Member) (Employee representative) The Risk and Audit Commit The Risk and Audit Committee is a preparatory committee that supports the Board in fulfilling the Board's responsibilities with respect to financial reporting, internal controls, internal and external audit, risk management and risk framework; and is estat olished in accordance with the requirements of Audit Com mittee in the Norwegian Public Limited Liability Companies s Act.
+Conducted eight meetings in 2020 with 100% attendance

+Jon Erik Reinhardsen Pieter Cornelis Knook (Chair) (Member) Jørgen Kildahl Anita Steine that supports the Board in fulfilling the Board's responsibilities with respect to financial reporting, internal controls, internal and external audit, risk management and risk framework; and is established in accordance with the requirements of Audit Committee in the Norwegian Public Limited Liability Companies Act.
 The Committee also monitors the formulation and execution of Telenor's security strategy.